Apprentice Program Overview

 Community Engagement, Administration

-The apprentice will assist the Office of Community Engagement Staff in the daily administrative and operations associated with the office.
-The apprentice assists in the administration and coordination of the Community Engagement Fellowships and Co-curricular Programming.
+This is a full-time position.
+The apprentice will assist the Office of Community Engagement Staff in the daily administrative and operations associated with the office, supporting Juilliard students who are developing their community engagement practice.
+The apprentice assists in the administration and coordination of co-curricular programming and Community Engagement Fellowships scheduling, communication, marketing, and record keeping.

 Career Services and Entrepreneurship, Administration

-The apprentice will work closely with the Director, Assistant Director, and Administrative Associate with all programs and services that address the needs of students and alumni related to career development and entrepreneurship, as well as coordinating multiple aspects of the Hire Juilliard Performers Program.
+This is a full-time position.
+The apprentice will assist the Marks Center staff with all programs and services that address the needs of students and alumni related to career development and entrepreneurship.
+The apprentice assists in the record keeping, communication, marketing, scheduling, and customer service of the Marks Center and flagship Hire Juilliard Performers Program.

 Dance | Drama | Vocal Arts | Events

-The apprentice will assist with the stage management responsibilities of showings and productions throughout the School.
+This is a full-time position.
+The apprentice will assist with the stage management responsibilities of events and productions throughout the School.
 The apprentice will serve as a Production Stage Manager, Calling Stage Manager and Assistant Stage Manager.
 They will also have the opportunity to work with Production Shops, Special Events, and the Concert Office.

 Costume Design Assistant

-The apprentice will work one on one with professional Costume Designers and the Costume Shop Staff.
-Duties will include: research, swatching, pulling, sourcing and shopping, rental coordination, calendar management, coordinating and attending fittings, budget management and costume tracking.
+This is a full-time position.
+Apprentices are trained as Assistant Costume Designers.
+They work directly with professional Costume Designers and Costume Shop Staff on numerous productions.
+Duties include: swatching, pulling, sourcing, shopping, rental coordination, paperwork and tracking, calendar management, coordinating and attending fittings, rehearsal and tech support, and budget management.

-The apprentice will act as an assistant master electrician during the season, and will have the opportunity to fill the role of master electrician.
+This is a full-time position.
+The apprentice will act as an assistant master electrician during the season, and will have the opportunity to fill the role of head electrician.
 The apprentice will participate in hanging, focusing, and general maintenance of the Electric Shop’s inventory and spaces.
 Assignments may also include light board and spotlight operator.

+This is a full-time position.
 The apprentice will work on all productions under the supervision of the Charge and Assistant Charge Artist.
-The apprentice will learn sample processes, layout, and typical scenic techniques.
-This includes hard scenery, textures, soft goods and drops, faux finishes, and some sculpting.
+The apprentice will develop painting techniques and sample processes, and build a portfolio of hard scenery, textures, soft goods, faux finishes, and some sculpting.

-This apprenticeship is for those who are looking to pursue a management role in the implementation of theatrical productions.
+This is a full-time position.
+This apprenticeship is for those who are looking to pursue a management role in the technical implementation of theatrical productions.
 The apprentice will focus on computer aided drafting (CAD), labor and material estimation, analysis of structural and aesthetic requirements for construction, rigging, shop management, installation, and strike.

 Wigs & Makeup Technician

+This is a full-time position.
 This apprenticeship is for individuals serious about pursuing a professional career in theatrical wigs, hair, and makeup.
-Apprentice duties center on wig constructions, styling and running shows.
+Apprentice duties center on wig construction, styling, and running shows.
 The apprentice will participate in every step of the build process, from the initial head measurement through maintenance of the wig during a run.

 How to Apply

-- Cover letter stating which role you are interested in describing your expectations of the program and how it relates to your career goals.
+Please state which role you are interested in your cover letter and describe your expectations of the Program and how it relates to your career goals.

-The interview process for the 2021-22 is in process and offers will be made during the month of June.
+Interviews will begin in May and offers will be made during the month of June.

 Please direct any further questions to: [email protected].